2023 Best Visual & Performing Arts Schools in Vermont

 On average, visual and performing arts graduates from UVM take out $25,000 in student loans while working on their degree.

 A rank of #3 on this year’s list means Northern Vermont University is a great place for visual and performing arts students.
-Located in the rural area of Johnson, Northern Vermont University is a public college with a small student population.
+Located in the rural area of Johnson, Northern Vermont University is a public school with a small student population.

 The average amount in student loans that visual and performing arts majors at Northern Vermont University take out is $25,353.